DevSwiftPro/canon-driver/README.md

 Original source is in this site http://help.ubuntu.ru/wiki/canon_capt

-Installing most Canon LBP Printers Driver.
+Installing most Canon LBP Printers Driver for Linux.

 This repository is for backup purposes with some language translation.